New book: Queen Elisabeth and the Hungarians – Friendship or Love?

-Lector: Historian Patricia Zita Pálinkás
+Expert proofreader: Historian Patricia Zita Pálinkás

 Publisher: Helikon Kiadó, October 2021 (Language: Hungarian)

-The author of the book is the researcher of Empress-Queen Elisabeth.
+“The author of the book is the researcher of Empress and Queen Elisabeth.
 The historical facts and contexts are interpreted in a comprehensible and readable way, the book almost seems to be a novel.
 Nevertheless, the work is by no means a fiction, as events come to life using authentic contemporary reports, recollections, diary entries and private letters.
 Many of the source materials have not been processed or published to such depth until now.
-Dialogues have been reconstructed as authentically as possible – so they are not only “based” on the sources, but were recorded by the contemporaries of Empress-Queen Elisabeth.
-The understandable and readable form of the scholarly book is intended to reach a wider readership.
-Through a novel approach, the readers become acquainted with historical characters by engaging themselves in a series of events.
+Dialogues have been reconstructed as authentically as possible – so they are not only based on the sources, but were recorded by the contemporaries of Empress and Queen Elisabeth.
+Through a novel approach, the readers become acquainted with historical characters by engaging themselves in a series of events.”

 The Recommendation was written by Archduke Michael von Habsburg-Lothringen, great-great-grandson of Empress-Queen Elisabeth.
 Special thanks to Count János Seremetyeff-Papp, who helped with a lot of valuable advice and the picture selection (many of the images are from the Family Archive of the Hungarian branch of the Habsburg family).